nipy/mindboggle/docs/faq/why_python.rst

 software.
 The fast development time of high-level programs makes it much easier to test new ideas with prototypes.
 Their interactive nature allows researchers flexible ways to explore their data.

-SPM is written in Matlab, which is a high-level language specialized for matrix algebra.
-Matlab code can be quick to develop and is relatively easy to read.
-However, Matlab is not suitable as a basis for a large-scale common development environment.
-The language is proprietary and the source code is not available, so researchers do not have access to core algorithms making bugs in the core very difficult to find and fix.
-Many scientific developers prefer to write code that can be freely used on any computer and avoid proprietary languages.
-Matlab has structural deficiencies for large projects: it lacks scalability and is poor at managing complex data structures needed for neuroimaging research.
-While it has the ability to integrate with other languages (e.g., C/C++ and FORTRAN) this feature is quite impoverished.
-Furthermore, its memory handling is weak and it lacks pointers - a major problem for dealing with the very large data structures that are often needed in neuroimaging.
-Matlab is also a poor choice for many applications such as system tasks, database programming, web interaction, and parallel computing.
-Finally, Matlab has weak GUI tools, which are crucial to researchers for productive interactions with their data.

 .. [boehm1981]
    Boehm, Barry W. (1981) *Software Engineering Economics*.
 Englewood